DImuthuUpe/AndroidPdfViewer/README.md

     .spacing(0)
     // spacing on the left and right if the pageFitPolicy is WIDTH in dp.
 To define spacing color, set view background .sideMargin(0)
+    // spacing above the first page in dp.
+To define spacing color, set view background .spacingTop(0)
+    // spacing below the last page in dp.
+To define spacing color, set view background .spacingBottom(0)
     .linkHandler(DefaultLinkHandler)
     .pageFitPolicy(FitPolicy.WIDTH)
     .load();